alatarum/frugen/README.md

   * All data fields (except custom) are always treated as ASCII text, and the encoding is automatically selected based on the byte range of the provided data.
 Custom fields may be forced to be binary using --binary option.
-  * Internal use area is not supported
+  * Internal use area creation/modification is available only from template file, not available from the command line arguments.
   * You should specify the UUID and the custom fields in either the template file OR in the command line.
 The command line does NOT override the template file in that regard, but creates an additional